Novgorod Republic: 15th century

 In the 12th to 15th centuries, the Novgorod Republic expanded east and northeast.
 The Novgorodians explored the areas around Lake Onega, along the Northern Dvina, and coastlines of the White Sea.
 At the beginning of the 14th century, the Novgorodians explored the Arctic Ocean, the Barents Sea, the Kara Sea, and the West-Siberian river Ob.
-The lands to the north of the city, rich with fur, sea fauna and salt among others were of great economic importance to the Novgorodians, who fought a protracted series of wars with Moscow beginning in the late 14th century in order to keep these lands.
-Losing them meant economic and cultural decline for the city and its inhabitants.
-The ultimate failure of the Novgorodians to win these wars led to the downfall of the Novgorod Republic.
+The lands to the north of the city provided fur—the main export commodity ensuring the prosperity of Novgorod—sea fauna, and salt.
+Novgorod fought a protracted series of wars with Moscow beginning in the late 14th century in order to keep these lands.

 Novgorod supported Dmitry Shemyaka against Vasily Vasilievich in the Muscovite War of Succession (1425–1453).
 After Vasily II returned to throne, a war between Moscow and Novgorod took place, which ended after the Treaty of Yazhelbitsy was signed in 1456.
 The treaty marked the beginning of the fall of Novgorod's independence as it lost certain freedoms.
 Moscow began to gradually seize land in the northern territories that were formerly under Novgorod's control for the next decade and a half due to a desire for luxury furs in the area.
 This led to a struggle with Novgorod for the Russian fur trade, and thus, an economic rivalry for fur, land and trade ports.

 Some Novgorodian boyars were opposed to Moscow as a result, while others pursued a pro-Muscovite policy in the hopes that good relations with Moscow would reduce disruption in Novgorod's trade; Novgorod was also dependent on the Russian lands to its southwest for important imports such as grain.
 Some Novgorodians were also attracted to Moscow due to it being the center of Russian Orthodoxy as opposed to Lithuania, where Catholicism was dominant and its culture was being increasingly polonized, though some Novgorodian clergy adopted a pro-Lithuanian policy for political reasons due to fears that embracing the grand prince of Moscow would eventually lead to the end of Novgorod's independence.
 Most Novgorodian boyars had hoped to maintain the republic's independence since if Novgorod were to be conquered, the boyars' wealth would flow to the grand prince and Muscovite boyars, and the Novgorodians would fall into decline; most of them also did not earn enough to pay for war.